chophilip21/chophilip21.github.io/_posts/networking_part1/2023-04-01-network_part1.md

 - [Video streaming: TCP/UDP](#video)

 While studying the basics of networking in the [previous post](https://chophilip21.github.io/openssh_part2/), I realized that there are much more underlying contents related to it that I must know as a professional software engineer.
 At universities, it usually takes more than one semesters two fully cover all the essential topics related to networking, something that I missed as I did not study computer science for my undergraduate studies.
-I wanted to fill up this gap of knowledge, and my colleague recommended ["Computer Networking: A Top-Down Approach"](http://gaia.cs.umass.edu/kurose_ross/online_lectures.htm) by James F.Kurose and Keith W.Ross.
-I will be summarizing the core ideas that are relevant to me, and adding my thoughts to it in the next few blog posts.
+Now that I am working on infrastructure system, the need to fill up this gap of knowledge became increasingly important.
+I heard that ["Computer Networking: A Top-Down Approach"](http://gaia.cs.umass.edu/kurose_ross/online_lectures.htm) by James F.Kurose and Keith W.Ross is one of the best networking books out there, thus I will be summarizing the core ideas that are relevant to me, and adding my thoughts to it in the next few blog posts.

 # 1.0 - Application Layer <a name="application_layer"></a>
-As the name of the book suggests, it talks about the 7 layers of the Open Systems Interconnection (OSI) model -- which describes the system that computers use to communicate over a network -- in a reverse order that is more intuitive to understand.
+The author goes over the 7 layers of Open Systems Interconnection (OSI) model, which describes the layers that computers use to communicate over a network.
+Each layers are explained in a reverse order that is more intuitive to understand.

 <figure>
 <img src="